yiphei/yif-AI/encoder_decoder_transformer/README.md

 ### Positional embedding subtraction

 Before the (decoder) output layer, the positional embedding of the "next tokens" is subtracted from the latent representations.
-Note that weight tying of output layer with token embedding is also used in this model.

 <div align="center">
     <img src="assets/pos_diagram.svg"